Discovery Family: Programming

 In 2019, Discovery Family acquired the cable rights to several series and specials from 41 Entertainment, including Pac-Man and the Ghostly Adventures and Super Monsters.
+Since the formation of Warner Bros.
+Discovery, the channel regained the cable rights to the Warner Bros.
+Animation library and also began airing several Cartoon Network series, such as Baby Looney Tunes, Summer Camp Island, Steven Universe, and classic Looney Tunes/Merrie Melodies shorts.

 Primetime and overnight programming

-Following the relaunch as Discovery Family in October 2014, Discovery began programming the channel's primetime schedule with family-oriented factual programming (including Discovery library programs), while leaving Hasbro responsible for programming its daytime schedule as a minority partner.

-The original programs commissioned for the channel in this timeslot include Bake It Like Buddy, From Wags to Riches with Bill Berloni, My Dog's Crazy Animal Friends, Reno, Set, Go!, Secrets of America's Favorite Places and burn-off the remaining episodes of season 9 of Cake Boss.
+Following the re-launch as Discovery Family in October 2014, the channel began carrying science and nature-related programs from Discovery Channel during primetime, such as Africa, Extreme Engineering: Big Reveals, Flying Wild Alaska, and Time Warp.
+Original programs have also been commissioned for this time slot, including Bake It Like Buddy, From Wags to Riches with Bill Berloni, My Dog's Crazy Animal Friends, Reno, Set, Go!, Secrets of America's Favorite Places, and the ninth season of Cake Boss.

 Availability

 Discovery Family operates one feed nationally, and does not operate a timeshift feed for the west coast.
-A 1080i high-definition simulcast of the network was introduced alongside its re-launch as The Hub, with Dish Network, Verizon FiOS, and AT&T U-verse as the first to carry the HD feed.
+A 1080i high-definition simulcast of the network was introduced in May 2010, with AT&T U-verse as the first to carry the HD feed.

 Based on numbers from Nielsen, Variety ranked Discovery Family as the 132nd most-watched broadcast or cable network in the United States in 2022 based on total viewership.

 International versions

 On March 31, 2016, the pan-EMEA version of Discovery World was re-launched as a regional version of Discovery Family.

-On September 14, 2017, a version of Discovery Family was launched in France; the channel ceased operation on March 29, 2022.

-Discovery Family was a French family-oriented speciality television channel owned by Discovery, Inc. which launched on 14 September 2017.
-In France, the channel was available exclusively to SFR TV subscribers, as a part of a deal between Altice (parent company of SFR) and Discovery.
+On September 14, 2017 at 5:30pm, a French version of Discovery Family was launched exclusively for SFR TV subscribers, as a part of a deal between Altice (the parent company of SFR) and Discovery, Inc. Unlike its American counterpart, the channel did not include children's programming in its schedule.
 The channel shut down on 29 March 2022.

-Unlike the American counterpart, the channel did not include programming aimed at children.